Muhammadatifkhan99/C-Data-Structures-and-Algorithms/README.md

 ## Contributing

 Contributions to this repository are welcome.
 If you have any ideas or suggestions for improvement, please create a pull request or open an issue.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/LICENSE) file for more details.